Are Poppy Seeds Good For You? – Benefits And Side Effects

 Can people with Diabetes eat poppy seeds?

 People living with Diabetes should include poppy seeds in their diet regularly.
-Diabetes can be treated with the help of the manganese in the seeds.
+Manganese in the seeds helps balance blood sugar levels to some extent.

 What is the best way to eat poppy seeds?